OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 ![Project overview with release progression blocked](blocking-release-progression.png)

-# Automatic rollbacks
+## Automatic rollbacks

 Next you need to think about triggering the rollback.
 I recommend manually triggering the rollback, and logging an explanation.
 When you see a pattern, you should add in automated tests to detect if a specific condition is met.
 The concern I have is receiving a "false positive", causing a release to roll back in production when it shouldn't.

 In this scenario, I don't trigger the rollback automatically until I have automated all the steps to make a rollback decision.

-For example, if one of your conditions has no database changes, you should have a script check the SQL Scripts for schema changes (add table, add column, etc.).
+For example, if one of your conditions has no database changes, you should have a script check the SQL scripts for schema changes (for example: add table, add column).
 If a schema change is found, then a rollback isn't possible.

-After you have done that, automatically trigger the rollbacks for all your non-production environments.
+Next, automatically trigger the rollbacks for all your non-production environments.
 After several successful rollback decisions have been made, turn it on for production.

-# Conclusion
+## Conclusion

-I've been bullish on adopting advanced deployment patterns such as blue/green, red/black, or canary as the only way to roll back.
-That thought process went along with the mindset: you should only roll forward if you can't adopt those patterns.
-To do so can cost time and money on existing applications.
-Because of that, they should be adopted when there is a legitimate business reason to do so.
-For example, Google can never have an outage, so a canary-style deployment makes sense.
+I was bullish on adopting advanced deployment patterns such as blue/green, red/black, or canary as the only way to roll back.
+I used to believe you should only roll forward if you couldn't adopt those patterns, to save time and money on existing applications.
+There are legitimate business reason to adopt advanced deployment patterns, for example, Google can never have an outage, so a canary-style deployment makes sense.

 But an internal business application used by a few dozen people from 6 AM EST to 10 PM PST won't get the same benefits for the cost.

-My previous "adopt advanced deployment patterns or roll-forward only" is an extreme point of view.
-It doesn't have to be all or nothing.
-You can create a rollback process with a few tweaks to your existing deployment process using [variable run condition](https://octopus.com/docs/projects/steps/conditions#variable-expressions) and the new step templates, [Calculate Deployment Mode](https://library.octopus.com/step-templates/d166457a-1421-4731-b143-dd6766fb95d5/actiontemplate-calculate-deployment-mode) and [Block Release Progression](https://library.octopus.com/step-templates/78a182b3-5369-4e13-9292-b7f991295ad1/actiontemplate-block-release-progression).
-While it won't support every possible rollback scenario, it will give you another option when a bug is found.
+You can create a rollback process with a few tweaks to your existing deployment process using [variable run conditions](https://octopus.com/docs/projects/steps/conditions#variable-expressions) and the new step templates, **[Calculate Deployment Mode](https://library.octopus.com/step-templates/d166457a-1421-4731-b143-dd6766fb95d5/actiontemplate-calculate-deployment-mode)** and **[Block Release Progression](https://library.octopus.com/step-templates/78a182b3-5369-4e13-9292-b7f991295ad1/actiontemplate-block-release-progression)**.
+While they won't support every possible rollback scenario, they give you other options if you find a bug.

 ## Register for the webinar: Rollback strategies with Octopus Deploy

 A robust rollback strategy is key to any deployment strategy.
 In this webinar, we’ll cover best practices for IIS deployments, Tomcat, and full stack applications with a database.
 We’ll also discuss how to get the rollback strategy right for your situation.

-We're running 3 sessions of the webinar over 2 days, from Wed 4 Nov – Thurs 5 Nov, 2021.
+We're running 3 sessions of the webinar over 2 days, Wed 4 Nov – Thurs 5 Nov, 2021.

 <span><a class="btn btn-success" href="/events/rollback-strategies-with-octopus-deploy">Register now</a></span>